CodeForAsheville/wext/README.md

     $ pytest

-### Sign up for Sentry
+### ~~Sign up for Sentry~~

-The dear-petition project is now on Sentry.
+~~The wext project is now on Sentry.
 Visit sentry.io and make an account or sign in with Github.
-Reach out to an existing member for an invite to the project.
+Reach out to an existing member for an invite to the project.~~